 Dr. Fishbein, the UCLA cardiovascular and pulmonary pathologist who assisted in the anatomic studies, has seen his share of atlases.
 "None go into the detail, and have such beautiful images, as this one," he says.
-Dr. Fishbein's participation was personal as well as professional: His parents and sister were Holocaust survivors, and he was born after World War II in Belgium, where they had gone into hiding.
+Dr. Fishbein's participation was personal as well as professional: His parents and sister were Holocaust survivors, and he was born after World War II in Belgium, where terrible event in the history of medicine."